 - Don’t make it a team responsibility.
 If everyone is in charge then no one is responsible.
 Salesforce is a complex environment that has to be centralized around a single vision.
 Otherwise, you risk throwing your platform and therefore your entire business workflow off the rails in hopes that it’ll find a way.
 Quick tip – it will not.

 - Don’t give it to your top sales reps.
 They, most probably, will not be good at administering the system.
-Working with people and working with cloud database are two vastly different things.
-The set of skills, required to become a successful Salesforce admin is very rarely correlating with one of a salesperson.
+Working with people and working with cloud databases are two vastly different things.
+The set of skills required to become a successful Salesforce administrator is very rarely correlated with one of a salesperson.
 Besides, your top sales reps are probably needed elsewhere.

 So, if those, seemingly logical options are not valid, who should you pick for a position of a successful administrator.
 Here are the 5 must-have characteristics of your Salesforce admin.